 - Item Revisions – All past revisions of items.

-- Attachments – All attachments associated to an items or item revision.
+- Attachments – All attachments associated to an item or item revision.

 - Vaults – All vaults attached to all items and item revisions.